SAMOS-76/RISC-V-Team7/ReadMe.md

 # RISC-V 32IM CPU

 ## Introduction
-We developed four distinct CPUs: a single-cycle processor, pipelined RV32IM, pipelined with cache, pipelined with branch prediction and a pipelined CPU that combines all cache multiply & branch prediction capabilities.
+We developed 5 distinct CPUs: a single-cycle processor, pipelined RV32IM, pipelined with cache, pipelined with branch prediction and a pipelined CPU that combines all cache multiply & branch prediction capabilities.

 ## Quick Access
 - **`main` branch**: Final Pipelined CPU with multiply, data cache and branch prediction capabilites combined.